 Commentary: Baby steps towards First World animal welfare in Singapore

-The recently released code of conduct for pet owners not only educates pet owners on expected standards of care.
-It also sets the right tone for animal welfare in Singapore, argues SOSD's Dr Siew Tuck Wah.
+The recently released code of conduct for pet owners not only educates them on expected standards of care, it also sets the right tone for animal welfare in Singapore, argues SOSD's Dr Siew Tuck Wah.

 Areas covered in the code include standards regarding accountability, animal housing and environment, and animal management and care.
 The code goes down to specifics, such as specifying the tether length for your dog.